Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 ### Limitations and Known Issues ❗

-- 📉 **Video Quality Limitation**: The plugin defaults to downloading the 'streaming' version of videos, which generally provides satisfactory viewing quality on the site.
-A 'high-quality' download option is coded but inactive (commented out) due to stability issues.
-This alternative option often retrieves the media in a different container, although whether it always offers superior quality remains undetermined, as an extensive, comparative evaluation hasn’t been undertaken.
-However, for the majority of users, the streaming version’s quality is likely to be sufficiently high.
+- 📉 **Video Quality:**
+  - **Default Streaming Quality**: Videos are downloaded in the standard 'streaming' quality.
+  - **High-Quality Download**: A high-quality download option is coded but inactive due to it retrieving invalid files in trials.
+Although a visual comparison between both the standard and high-quality from the website (via a typical browser interaction) did not showcase a discernible quality difference, they can occasionally be provided in different media containers (e.g., streaming in .mp4 and download in .mov).

-- 🗨️ **Comment Downloading**: At this time, the plugin does not facilitate the downloading of comments.
+- 🗨️ **Comment Downloading:**
+  - Comment downloading is not supported by the plugin.

+- 🌐 **Selenium Dependency:**
-- 🌐 **Selenium Dependency**: Selenium is required for downloading features like publicly viewable liked posts, search results, and popular media, as these pages need JavaScript for rendering.
-Ensure Selenium is installed and configured to fully exploit these features.
+  - To fully utilize features like downloading publicly viewable liked posts, search results, and popular media which require JavaScript rendering, Selenium is needed.

-- ⏳ **Dynamic URL Challenges**: This issue pertains to the gradual expiration of URLs during an active download session, potentially leading to 404 errors after several minutes of downloading videos, particularly from large user profiles.
-This occurs because the site generates slightly dynamic URLs that time out after a certain duration.
-Utilizing the `--lazy-playlist` option can circumvent this, and retriggering the extraction fetches the refreshed URLs.

-- 🚫 **URL Validity Issue**: Contrary to the dynamic URL issue, the URL validity concern arises when the plugin generates invalid URLs, which don’t correspond to any actual content.
-This isn’t a problem related to URL expiration but seems to be a peculiarity in URL generation, prominently observed on one specific user account and not a common or widespread issue.
-The plugin will access a 404 page but will not attempt to download non-existing content and will proceed as per usual.
-Given its rarity and low impact (affecting 2 out of about 280 media items in the noted account), this isn’t an actively pursued fix but will be revisited if it emerges as a pervasive or impactful problem.
+- ⏳ **Dynamic URL Challenges:**
+  - Some URLs may expire during extensive download sessions, potentially causing 404 errors.
+  - Workaround: The `--lazy-playlist` option can help navigate this issue, although it may not be as effective if the extractor utilizes Selenium.

+- 🚫 **URL Validity Issue:**
+  - A rare issue where the plugin might generate invalid URLs has been observed.
+This was noted in only one specific user account and affected a minimal amount of content (2 out of approximately 280 items).
+  - Its impact is minimal, and given its scarcity, it is not an immediate concern but will be monitored and investigated if it emerges as a recurring or impactful problem.
+Users are encouraged to report such instances.
+  - This does not affect the functionality of the plugin, as it only generates invalid URLs that causes a 404 error.
+Valid URLs are still downloaded.
 ## Support and Contributions 🤝

 For any issues or suggestions, feel free to [open an issue on GitHub](https://github.com/Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/issues).